F5Networks/f5-aws-cloudformation-v2/examples/quickstart/README.md

   2. Update the **numNics** input parameter to **2**

-Some changes require republishing/rehosting configuration files.
+Some changes require republishing/rehosting configuration files (git, s3, etc).
 For example:

 In order to deploy a **BYOL** instance: